 A day trip to Vellai Island is a must-do while in Kalpitiya.
 The 2.5 km (1.5 miles) long bay is in Portugal Bay, about 1-hour boat ride North of Kalpitiya and is true to its name of Paradise.
 The steady offshore wind runs from May to September and means flat water conditions.
 A few sandbars allow for standing and help beginners and intermediate riders to improve their skills.
 The offshore wind however also means upwind riding skills are required.
 Unless a rescue boat is on standby to catch you, your kite or board back.
 A few fishermen huts and dunes are the only structures on the island, but overnight stay can be arranged.

 If you have time and like camping, an overnight should also be on your list.
 The wind is more stable than in the lagoon, so if the wind conditions are gusty in Kalpitiya, plan a day trip to Vellai.
 On the way there, ask for your boat to drop you at the sandbank about 5 km ( 3 miles) from Velai beach for an epic flat water downwinder.

 PROS: Flat water, steady wind, sandbar, just perfect!

 CONS: Go there before it gets too popular!

 Also called Mini Vellai, this is one of the small islands further up Dutch Bay towards the ocean.
 The central bay is protected and offers flat water with offshore winds.
-A good and closer alternative to Vellai, a boat ride can reach the island in about 30 minutes.
-In the Summer, you can easily do a downwind from the peninsula to Dream Point, but the water can be choppy.
+An excellent and closer alternative to Vellai, a boat ride can reach the island in about 30 minutes.
+In the Summer, you can quickly do a downwind from the peninsula to Dream Point, but the water can be choppy.